Mah e Mir: Release

 Earlier, the film was scheduled to release on 6 November 2015 but it was postponed and was released on 5 May 2016 in U.A.E and in Pakistan on 6 May.
 The film was premiered in Karachi.
 It was given a Universal (U) rating by the Central Board of Film Censors (CBFC).

 Reception

-Box office

-According to BOD's prediction film might not have good business prior to film's big cast, as it was releasing opposite to Captain America: Civil War the same weekend.

 Critical response

 The film received huge praise for its creativity as The Express Tribune described it as "once in a blue moon film".

 The film received good reviews from critics.
 Rafay Mahmood of The Express Tribune rated film 4/5 stars and verdicts "Watch the film with your friends and family.
 It is worth your money and initiates a constructive discourse".

 Mehreen Hasan of Dawn Images gave the film 4/5 stars and describes the film as "a rather prescient work that anticipates its every challenge in the box office, yet refuses to pander to what sells".

+Lisa Tsering from The Hollywood Reporter stated," The men’s performances are strong throughout.
+Mustafa captures the inner fire of a misunderstood writer (though we never see him, you know, writing) and does a decent job in bringing the Urdu poetry-heavy dialogue to life.
+Sehbai adds gravitas to his role as the elder poetry professor, and Khan puts in a spirited performance as Nawab.
+The women do not fare as well — Saeed simpers through her annoyingly mannered performance as the empowered female poet, and Ali’s face seems frozen into one expression as she delivers her lines in an unnaturally low growl".